Vonng/pigsty/docs/v-infra.md

 Pigsty currently only supports using Consul as DCS, and will add the option to use ETCD as DCS later.
 Specify the type of DCS used by [`dcs_type`](#dcs_type) and the location of the service registration by [`service_registry`](#service_registry).

-The availability of the Consul service is critical for high database availability, so special care needs to be taken when using the DCS service in a production environment.
-Availability of DCS itself, achieved through multiple copies.
+The availability of the Consul service is critical for high database availability, so special care needs to be taken when using the DCS service in a production env.
+Availability of DCS itself is achieved through multiple copies.
 For example, a 3-node Consul cluster allows up to one node to fail, while a 5-node Consul cluster allows two nodes to fail.
-In a large-scale production environment, it is recommended to use at least three DCS Servers.
+In a large-scale production env, it is recommended to use at least three DCS Servers.
 The DCS servers used by Pigsty are specified by the parameter [`dcs_servers`](#dcs_servers), either by using an existing external DCS server cluster or by deploying DCS Servers using nodes managed by Pigsty itself.

 By default, Pigsty deploys setup DCS services when nodes are included in management ([`nodes.yml`](p-nodes.md#nodes)), and if the current node is defined in [`dcs_servers`](#dcs_servers), the node will be initialized as a DCS Server.